tesselode/nata/readme.md

 ```

 ### Defining systems
 Systems are objects that act on a certain subset of the entity pool.
-The entities that a system acts on is determined by its filter, and the system performs actions when `pool.process` or `pool.trigger` are called.
+The entities that a system acts on is determined by its filter, and the system performs actions when `pool.call` is called.

 Systems are defined by a table such as this one:
 ```lua